ridabensalem/Js-capstone-/README.md

 - [📝 License](#license)

 # 📖 [LeaderBoard ] <a name="about-project"></a>
-**[Js capstone ]** is website that shows the different list of movies and gives you the ability to add reservations"
+**[Js capstone ]** is website that shows the different list of movies and gives you the ability to add reservations of your choice"

 ## 🛠 Built With <a name="built-with"></a>